 Applications open Monday, November 21

-In your role as a paraprofessional member of the orientation staff, we expect that you will perform tasks associated with Orientation: serving as a peer academic advisor, leading small group meetings, leading campus tours, and handling the various administrative duties associated with the program, to name a few.
+In your role as a paraprofessional member of the Orientation staff, we expect that you will perform the many tasks associated with Orientation: serving as a peer academic advisor, leading small group meetings, leading campus tours, and handling the various administrative duties associated with the program, to name a few.

 - Serve as a peer academic advisor

 - Serve as discussion group leader with new students and families; including but not limited to making connections, course registration, and 20:1 Sexual Assault Prevention Program